zackchase/mxnet-the-straight-dope/P01-C01-introduction.md

 ### Learning by doing

 Many textbooks teach a series of topics, each in exhaustive detail.
-For example, Chris Bishop's famous textbook, [Pattern Recognition and Machine Learning](https://www.amazon.com/Pattern-Recognition-Learning-Information-Statistics/dp/0387310738) teaches each topic so thoroughly, that getting to the chapter on linear regression requires a non-trivial amount of work.
+For example, Chris Bishop's excellent textbook, [Pattern Recognition and Machine Learning](https://www.amazon.com/Pattern-Recognition-Learning-Information-Statistics/dp/0387310738) teaches each topic so thoroughly, that getting to the chapter on linear regression requires a non-trivial amount of work.
 When I was first learning machine learning, this actually limited the book's usefulness as an introductory text.
-When I rediscovered it a couple years later, I was grateful for its thoroughness, but it's not how I could imagine learning in the first place.
+When I rediscovered it a couple years later, I loved it precisely for its thoroughness but it's still not how I could imagine learning in the first place.

 Instead, in this book, we'll teach most concepts just in time.
 For the fundamental preliminaries like linear algebra and probability we'll provide a brief crash course from the outset, but we want you to taste the satisfaction of training your first model before worrying about exotic probability distributions.